nushell/nushell.github.io/book/installation.md

 @[code](@snippets/installation/build_nu_from_source.sh)

-You can also build and run Nu in release mode:
+You can also build and run Nu in release mode, which enables more optimizations:

 @[code](@snippets/installation/build_nu_from_source_release.sh)